 Trojans:

 Named after the infamous wooden horse from Greek mythology, Trojans disguise themselves as helpful programs.
-Once downloaded, a trojan may allow cybercriminals to enter a computer and steal personal or financial data.

 Ransomware: